Brotherta/wam-examples/README.md

 );
 ```

-## Example : Simple Web Audio Module processor
+## Example: Simple Web Audio Module processor

-In this example, we will use the simple JavaScript processor, to facilitate the understanding of the code.
+In this example, we will use a simple JavaScript processor, to facilitate the understanding of the code.
 Before jumping into the code, be sure to check the [Web Audio Module API](https://github.com/webaudiomodules/wam-examples/wiki/SDK-Overview) first.

-In order to create our processor with WAM standards, it requires to use the [SDK](https://github.com/webaudiomodules/sdk).
+Create our processor with WAM standards, which requires to use of the [SDK](https://github.com/webaudiomodules/sdk).

 ### Initialize the SDK